Flu vs. Common Cold Symptoms Checklist

 Key Differences Between Cold and Flu

-• Onset of Symptoms: Colds usually develop gradually, while flu symptoms tend to come on suddenly and intensely.
+• Onset of Symptoms: Colds usually develop gradually, while flu symptoms appear suddenly and intensely.

-• Fatigue Level: Fatigue is more intense with the flu, often leaving kids feeling very weak, whereas colds cause little to no fatigue.
+• Fatigue Level: The flu causes more intense fatigue, often leaving kids feeling very weak, whereas colds cause little to no fatigue.

 Caring for Cold & Flu Symptoms

-1. Rest & Hydration Both colds and flu require rest and lots of fluids.
+1. Rest and Hydration: Colds and flu require rest and lots of fluids.
 Make water, soups, and electrolyte drinks (such as Pedialyte®) available.

-4. Warm Compresses for Body Aches For flu-related aches, a warm compress can bring comfort.
+4. Warm Compresses for Body Aches: A warm compress can comfort flu-related aches.

-5. Monitor for Fever If your child has the flu, a fever may come and go.
-Keep an eye on it, and consult your pediatrician if the fever is high or persistent.
+5. Monitor for Fever: If your child has the flu, a fever may come and go.
+Monitor it, and consult your pediatrician if the fever is high or persistent.

 When to Call the Doctor

-• High Fever or Fever That Won’t Go Away If your child’s fever is over 102°F and doesn’t lower with medication or lasts more than three days, it’s time to check in with the doctor.
+• If your child’s fever is over 102°F, doesn’t lower with medication, or lasts more than three days, it’s time to see the doctor.

-• Difficulty Breathing If your child is wheezing, grunting, breathing fast, appears blue or mottled around the mouth or in extremities, or is experiencing chest pain, seek emergency medical help immediately.
+• If your child is wheezing, grunting, breathing fast, appears blue or mottled around the mouth or in extremities, or is experiencing chest pain, seek emergency medical help immediately.

-• Severe Fatigue or Weakness If your child can’t stay awake or appears very weak, consult a healthcare professional immediately.
+• If your child can’t stay awake or appears weak, consult a healthcare professional immediately.

-• Dehydration Signs Look for signs like dry mouth, dark urine, or decreased urination.
+• Look for signs like dry mouth, dark urine, or decreased urination.
 Dehydration can happen quickly if kids aren’t drinking enough.
 Consult with your healthcare provider if unsure.

 Remember

-Colds and flu are common, but knowing the symptoms and taking the right steps can make a world of difference.
+Colds and flu are common, but knowing the symptoms and taking the proper steps can make a difference.
 Keep this checklist on hand, and you’ll be ready for whatever the season brings!

 Stay healthy,